4elta/recon/README.md

 positional arguments:
   {http,isakmp,ntp,ssh,tls}
-                        specify the service/protocol whose results are to be analyzed tool                  specify the tool whose results are to be analyzed
+                        specify the service that should be analyzed tool                  specify the tool whose results are to be parsed

 optional arguments:
   -h, --help            show this help message and exit -r RECOMMENDATIONS, --recommendations RECOMMENDATIONS
-                        path to the recommendations document (default: '/path/to/recon/config/recommendations/<protocol>/default.toml')
+                        path to the recommendations document (default: '/path/to/recon/config/recommendations/<service>/default.toml')
   -i INPUT, --input INPUT
                         path to the root directory that holds the results to be analysed (default: './recon') --json JSON           in addition to the analysis printed in Markdown to STDOUT, also save the analysis as a JSON document